Chen Wen Hsi: Style

+Special Friendship with Dr. Earl Lu

+The friendship between Chen Wen Hsi and Earl Lu (1925–2005) was a unique intersection of medicine, mentorship, and creative patronage that significantly shaped Singapore's art history.

+What began in the mid-1950s as a formal student–teacher relationship, with Lu studying ink and brush painting under Chen, blossomed into a lifelong bond founded on mutual respect.
+As a surgeon and diplomat, Lu became more than just a pupil; he was a steadfast champion of Chen's ink works, purchasing the artist's paintings in the early years and promoting them to affluent peers.
+Lu also implemented strategic decisions that helped Chen build a broader collector base.
+Initially, Lu focused on acquiring smaller pieces, believing that larger, more significant works should be left to other collectors.
+Furthermore, as Chen’s works gained widespread popularity, Lu ceased purchasing new pieces to allow emerging collectors the opportunity to acquire Chen’s art.
+Despite stepping back from the market, Lu retained an important collection of Chen’s paintings from the 1980s.
+According to Low Sze Wee, Group Director (Museums), National Heritage Board, Singapore, this collection serves as a testament to their close friendship: "By the 1980s, the two men had become so close that Chen would present a favourite painting to Lu as a Chinese New Year gift annually".

+Believing himself to be merely a custodian of art, Lu later donated many of the works he had acquired to public institutions.
+The most famous donated work is Two Gibbons Amidst Vines, which was featured on the reverse side of Singapore’s $50 note.

 Honours

 For his contributions to the fine arts in Singapore, President Yusof Ishak conferred Chen the Public Service Star in 1964.

 Chen's artistic endeavours have also made history by being the first artist with a number of first honours conferred on him.
 In 1975, Chen was conferred an honorary degree of Doctor of Letters by the then-Chancellor of the University of Singapore, and President of Singapore, Benjamin Sheares.
 In 1980, he became the first Singaporean artist to be invited, and conferred with the Golden Chapter gold medal award, by the National Museum of History in Taiwan.
 He was also the first recipient of the ASEAN Cultural and Communications Award for outstanding artists, in 1987.

 After his death in 1991 at age 85, Chen was awarded a posthumous Meritorious Service Medal.